Ross Leaders Academy

 I act in alignment with my values

-You will identify your core values, which will enable you to make personal and professional values-based decisions.
+You will explore components of your identity, identify your core values, and clarify your purpose statement, which will enable you to make personal and professional, values-based decisions as you navigate change and ambiguity throughout your career.

 Influence